liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 The algorithm parameters default to :math:`k_1 = 0.98` and
-:math:`k_2 = 0.95`, but may be modified by the user with :c:func:`ARKodeSetAdaptivityMethod()`.
+:math:`k_2 = 0.95`, but may be modified by the user with :c:func:`ARKodeSetAdaptivityMethod()` or :f:func:`FARKSETADAPTIVITYMETHOD()`.

 .. _Mathematics.Adaptivity.ErrorControl.ieGus:

-IMEX Gustafsson controller
+ImEx Gustafsson controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An IMEX version of these two preceding controllers is available in ARKode.
+An ImEx version of these two preceding controllers is available in ARKode.
 This approach computes the estimates :math:`h'_1` arising from equation :eq:`expGus` and the estimate :math:`h'_2` arising from equation :eq:`impGus`, and selects